mklan/fire-rtc/README.md

 });
 ```

-than create a new fireRTC instance
+after that create a new fireRTC instance and pass the firebase instance

 ```JavaScript
 import createFireRTC from 'fire-rtc';